Skip to footer content

 PDFium.NET licenses come in three editions as mentioned above.
 The single project license provides facilities for single developer and up to three developers starting from $720 and $900 respectively.
 This is somewhat cheaper than IronPDF, which has a lite version starting at a lower price.

-IronPDF offers an unlimited license at a competitive price.
-In contrast, PDFium.NET has an organizational license for an unlimited number of developers for a premium price.
-On the contrary, IronPDF provides a professional license that can be used by 10 developers, and is about half of PDFium.NET's equivalent license for 10 developers.
+IronPDF offers an unlimited license at a competitive price, while PDFium.NET has an organizational license for an unlimited number of developers at a higher tier.
+For mid-size teams, IronPDF's professional license covers up to 10 developers at roughly half the cost of PDFium.NET's equivalent offering.

 You can now purchase all of Iron Software's product libraries for just the price of two of them.
 Additionally, there is a free trial to test the functionality.